Sometimes it’s hard to know what kind of collar would be best for your dog, especially if you’ve recently adopted the dog.

 The martingale collar is a good choice for a variety of dogs because it gives you a little more control than a regular collar.
 Plus, it has some safety benefits.
 It’s my go-to collar for when I’m fostering a dog.

 This post goes over some of the details on why I like using martingale collars.

 Martingale collars fit loosely on a dog’s neck but tighten only a limited amount when the handler makes a leash correction or the dog pulls.

 It has two loops.
 The first looks like a traditional nylon collar that is adjustable and hangs around the dog’s neck.
 The second is for control when the leash is attached.
 When the dog pulls, the collar tightens and will stay snug around the dog’s neck without choking the dog.
 When the tension is released, the collar loosens again.

 Reasons to use a martingale collar

-1. The martingale makes it hard for a dog to slip free.
+1. The martingale collar makes it difficult for a dog to slip free.

 Some dogs can slip out of their collars easier than others, depending on their fur texture and the shape of their neck compared to their head.
 If your dog has ever slipped out of or backed out of his collar, you may want to think about getting a martingale collar for safety reasons.